A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Proposed Framework

-\textbf{Remark:} In the subscription-based mode, the service providers don't need to maintain a list of used signatures.
-The info disclosed in the newly generated partially blind signatures for each round are consistent with the previous signatures, so users cannot gain additional services.
-However, if the service providers record every used signatures, it can provide an additional feature, which is to prevent multiple users from using the same account at the same time.
+\textbf{Remark:} In the subscription-based mode, the service providers do not need to maintain a list of used signatures.
+The information disclosed in the newly generated partially blind signatures for each round is consistent with the previous signatures; therefore, users cannot gain additional services.
+However, if the service providers record every used signature, they can provide an additional feature to prevent multiple users from using the same account simultaneously.